Asakippam-Simon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+0-alias is a script that creates alias
-1-hello_you prints hello user on the screen
+1-hello_you prints hello user
+2-path adds action to the PATH